 We can also thank pumpkin’s rich beta carotene content for its bright orange hue.
 Beta carotene is a precursor to vitamin A in the body, which is known for supporting vision, especially at night.
 Vitamin A can be found in extremely high amounts in orange vegetables like pumpkin, making them great for extra peeper protection!

 2. Pumpkin is a great source of fiber

 Eating pumpkin is also a great way to add more fiber into your diet.
-One cup of canned pumpkin pureé has 7 grams of fiber.
+One cup of canned pumpkin pureé has .
 Stir it into oatmeal, a yogurt bowl, or swap it for pasta sauce.
 It’ll keep you fuller longer and keep your digestion running smoothly.

 When choosing the right pumpkin to cook or bake with this season, the big one you’ve picked up from the patch has a different texture and flavor, making it not the best option for cooking — but definitely good for carving!
 Instead choose one of the smaller pumpkins called “sugar pumpkins” or “pie pumpkins.”
 These 2 to 4 pound pumpkins are ideal for roasting or creating pureé in recipes.

 Once your jack-o-lantern has been carved, be sure not to throw away the pumpkin seeds!
 These little seeds are a source of key nutrients including .
 The high magnesium content of pumpkin seeds makes them a great snack after a run on a chilly fall day.
 The body needs magnesium for muscle relaxation and optimal blood flow.